Chinese Car Brands (manufacturer car companies, logos)

 BAIC Group

-One of China’s largest car manufacturers is the Beijing Automotive Group, a holding that owns hundreds of brands.
-It is known worldwide as the BAIC Group and is owned by the Beijing Municipal Government.
-Its main subsidiaries include Foton Motor (agricultural machinery, buses, trucks), BAW (SUVs and military vehicles), and BAIC Motor (passenger cars).
+One of the largest Chinese car manufacturers is Beijing Automotive Group, a holding company that owns hundreds of brands.
+Internationally, it is known as BAIC Group and is owned by the Beijing Municipal Government.
+The holding’s main subsidiaries are Foton Motor (agricultural machinery, buses, and trucks), BAW (SUVs and military vehicles), and BAIC Motor (passenger cars).

-The state holding BAIC Group, which Beijing’s government controls, has several structural divisions.
-One of them is BAIC Motor, a passenger car company.
-It was created in 2010 and has managed to acquire many subsidiaries by now.
-Since 2015, he has owned a large stake in Mercedes-Benz Leasing.
+The state-owned holding company BAIC Group, which is controlled by the Beijing government, has several business units.
+One of them is BAIC Motor, which produces passenger cars.
+Established in 2010, it has acquired many subsidiaries and has owned a large stake in Mercedes-Benz Leasing since 2015.

 GAC Group

-Guangzhou Automobile Group, better known as GAC Group, manufactures foreign-made cars for sale in the PRC domestic market.
-She works with Toyota, Mitsubishi, Isuzu, Honda, and Fiat.
-In addition to joint ventures, it has several subsidiaries for the production of vehicles under its brands.
-The most famous of these are Aion electric crossovers and sedans and Gonow SUVs and commercial vehicles.
+Guangzhou Automobile Group, or GAC Group, produces foreign-made cars for sale in the PRC domestic market.
+It cooperates with Toyota, Mitsubishi, Isuzu, Honda, and Fiat.
+In addition to joint ventures, it has several subsidiaries that manufacture cars under its brands.
+The best-known are the Aion electric crossovers and sedans, Gonow SUVs, and commercial vehicles.

 Geely

-Geely Automobile Holdings Limited has undergone many rebranding and has been renamed several times.
-According to official documents, she appeared in 1986.
-At that time, her field of activity was far from the automotive industry.
-The company was engaged in refrigerators’ manufacture for three years until a license was demanded from it.
+Geely Automobile Holdings Limited has undergone several rebrandings and name changes.
+According to official documents, it was established in 1986.
+At that time, the scope of its activities was far from the automotive industry.
+For three years, the company produced refrigerators until it was required to have a license.

-The plant owner had to spend several years to obtain a license – albeit for the production of scooters and motorcycles.
-The first models of two-wheeled vehicles came out in 1992.
-At first, they were copies of Honda, but then Geely moved on to develop its products.
-The debut car of the Chinese company went on sale in 1998.
+However, the plant owner had to spend several years obtaining a license to produce scooters and motorcycles.
+The first two-wheeled vehicles appeared in 1992.
+At first, they were copies of Honda’s products, but then Geely moved on to develop its own.
+The Chinese company’s debut car went on sale in 1998.

 Changan

-Changan’s origins date back to 1862 when a weapons factory was founded.
-In the middle of the 20th century, it became state-owned, after which it manufactured its first production car.
-She currently owns several brands, including Chana (commercial vehicles) and Changan (passenger cars).
-In 2020, an electric car under the Oushang brand appeared in the range.
-The name of the parent company translates as “Time-tested reliability.”
+Changan’s history dates back to 1862, when a gun factory was founded.
+It became a state-owned company in the mid-20th century, after which it produced its first mass-produced car.
+It owns several brands, including Chana (commercial vehicles) and Changan (passenger cars).
+In 2020, an electric car under the Oushang brand will be added to the lineup.
+The parent company’s name translates to “Time-tested Reliability.”

 Brilliance

-The parent company of Brilliance Auto Group is called Huachen Automotive Group Holdings Co.
-Ltd. and has existed since 1992.
-The company produces minibusses and cars, while about 70% of its products are economy-class sedans.
-The main industrial bases are concentrated in the cities of Mianyang (engine manufacturing) and Shenyang (vehicle manufacturing).
-Brilliance owns four large subsidiaries, about a hundred brands, and two of its research centers.
+Brilliance Auto Group’s parent company, Huachen Automotive Group Holdings Co., has existed since 1992.
+The company produces vans and passenger cars, with about 70% of its output consisting of economy sedans.
+Mianyang (engine production) and Shenyang (car production) are the main production bases.
+Brilliance owns four major subsidiaries, about a hundred brands, and two research centers.

 BYD